In many instances, there are alternatives for people to consider, including collaborative divorce and mediation.

-At Stange Law Firm, PC, founding partner Kirk and Paola Stange are trained collaborative divorce lawyers who have focused her practice exclusively on family law.
-Mr. and Mrs. Stange, John Kershman and Kelly Davidzuk are members of the St. Louis Collaborative Family Law Association.
-Jillian Wood is a member of the Collaborative Law Institute of Illinois.
+At Stange Law Firm, PC, founding partners Kirk and Paola Stange along with partners Kelly and John are trained collaborative divorce lawyers who are members of the Missouri Collaborative Institute.
+Jillian Wood is a member of the South Central Illinois Collaborative Family Law Association.
 If you want to pursue a collaborative divorce, contact us today.
 You can also visit our webpage on collaborative divorce titled: Collaborative Divorce Representation.

 The Advantages of Collaborative Divorce: Why it Can Work

 Our clients often find that, by sitting down and resolving issues, they can reduce the cost of divorce as well as the impact on the children involved.
 Collaborative divorce also gives them more control over critical issues.
 It is also more private and avoids potentially embarrassing pleadings or motions being in a court file.
 Further, instead of waiting for a judge’s decisions, they can make those decisions for themselves.

 Collaborative divorce only works when the parties are willing to talk.
 The parties attempt to resolve their situation by sitting across the table with their attorney present with them.
 At Stange Law Firm, PC, we are dedicated to straightforward representation in collaborative divorce that works to our clients’ advantage.

 We also use mediation techniques as well as other alternative dispute resolution methods to resolve matters quickly and effectively for our clients.
 These practical solutions save families money and reduce the stress that a divorce can bring on a family.